sriramtummala/blockchain/README.md

 # blockchain
-Creation of a blockchain from scratch
-Used bitcoin as an example
+Creation of a blockchain from scratch and used bitcoin as an example
 # Topics covered
-Creating finite fields over elliptic curves Trasactions
+Creating finite fields over elliptic curves/ Trasactions/
-Blocks
+Blocks/
 Networking